qlan3/QuantumExplorer/README.md

-# QuantumExplorer
+# Quantum Explorer

-QuantumExplorer is a quantum reinforcement learning framework based on PyTorch and PennyLane.
+Quantum Explorer is a quantum reinforcement learning framework based on PyTorch and PennyLane.

 ## Implemented algorithms